Please click here for the Covid-19 annex to the SEND Information Report.

 - That students’ needs are made known to all who are likely to teach them

-- That teachers are aware of the importance of identifying, and providing for, those students who have special educational needs
+- That staff are aware of the importance of identifying, and providing for, those students who have special educational needs

 - Consultation takes place with external agencies and the governing bodies of other schools, when it seems necessary or desirable in the interest of co-ordinated special educational provision in the area as a whole